$ cd fundamentals-of-devops

 Get your hands dirty

-To avoid introducing too many new tools, I used NPM as a build system in this blog post, as it comes natively with Node.js.
-However, for production use cases, you may want to try out one of these more modern and robust build systems:
+To avoid introducing too many new tools, I used NPM as a build system in this blog post, as it comes with Node.js.
+However, for production, you may want to try out a more modern and robust build system, such as Yarn, Turborepo, or Lerna (full list). |

 Now that you’ve seen how a version control system allows your team members to work on the same code, and a build system allows your team members to work the same way, let’s turn our attention to one of the most important tools for allowing your team members to get work done quickly: automated tests.